For some, a money belt for traveling is as undesirable as a fanny pack. For others, money belts provide security and peace of mind.

 So, how’s a girl to decide?
 Here are the pros and cons of wearing a money belt when you travel.

 Hiding your valuables under your clothes provides greater protection from pickpockets than stashing them in jean pockets or bag compartments.
 You might think, “I’ve been safe so far,” but it only takes one second for a thief to make off with your valuables, and it only takes one incident to leave you stranded.

 If you’ve ever canceled a credit card from abroad or spent a night in a train station because you no longer have cash to rent a room, you know what I mean.
 Additionally, if you stay in hostels or sleep on trains, where professional robbers prey on dozing travelers, a money belt could help ensure you get some zzz’s.

 Remembering where you stashed your valuables is a nuisance, especially when there’s art to see, ruins to tour and local cuisine to sample.

 A money belt helps eliminate panicked searches through packed luggage and frantic pat-downs.

 No one likes to be the girl emptying a suitcase of dirty laundry onto the hotel lobby floor.

-Discretion: Money belts are designed to be invisible and they really are.
-So, rest assured – you can still look devastating!
-Shop around to find your most suitable style, which may include leather belts that do double-duty of holding up your pants, nylon TSA belts (called “beep-free belts”) that tuck inside your clothes’ waistline, neck pouches with steel cables sewn into the strap to prevent thieves’ quick snips or models that wrap around your leg.
+Shop around to find your most suitable style, which may include leather belts that do double-duty of holding up your pants, nylon TSA belts (called “beep-free belts”) that tuck inside your clothes’ waistline, or neck pouches with steel cables sewn into the strap to prevent thieves’ quick snips or models that wrap around your leg.